Filling a Pool with Municipal Water

 If you are moving or need your water services temporarily disconnected, please ensure that you contact us at least 48 hours in advance to allow for time to arrange the appointment.

 Are you having trouble reading your bill?
-This sample bill may help with understanding your bill and answering some of your questions.
+This pdf sample water utility invoice (156 KB) may help with understanding your bill and answering some of your questions.

 Is your water bill higher than you expected?
 You could have a leak in your home.
 Check out this page for information on how to detect a leak in your home: Check for Leaks